 - Will I have to travel to a clinical site?

 Most students will have to travel at some point during their clinical year.
-A local placement is considered any placement within 90 miles of campus or the student’s home address (for online students only).
-Students should plan to travel to a non-local site at some point during their clinical year.
+There is no limit to the distance students may have to travel to meet their clinical learning objectives.
+The faculty considers placements based on the quality of the educational experience, and site location is often not a determining factor.
 Only students who have registered with Ohio State’s Office of Disability Services may be given special accommodations regarding travel.

 - I'm unhappy about my assigned clinical placement.
 Can I request a different placement?